How Much Does an Espresso Machine Cost? (Home and commercial espresso machines)

 It might be better to rephrase this question to – how much are you ready to spend?
-Top-of-the-line commercial-grade espresso machines can cost more than a family Sedan.
-And if you want a good machine for home use, it will set you back at least a few hundred dollars.
+Top-of-the-line commercial-grade espresso machines can cost more than a family car.
+And if you want a good machine for home use, it will set you back at least a few hundred pounds.

 Either way, it’s an investment worth taking.
 This article provides a detailed guide for the best home and commercial espresso machines in different price ranges and with different features.

 A Note on What Constitutes a True Espresso

 According to the Italian Espresso National Institute, the rules and regulations on what is a true espresso are very clear.
 The institute clearly defines the colour, bitterness, acidity, texture, and a few other features that make true espresso.
 Plus, a bar/coffee shop needs to have a qualifying grinder/dispenser and machine to get certified (1).

 But with the right machine, you can get a real cup of espresso without any certificates.
 The machine needs to run an exact amount of water at almost boiling temperature and 9-bar pressure.
 This way, you get a thick and creamy espresso with a higher amount of caffeine, which is close to – if not the same as – the one described by the institute.

 It is worth pointing out that it is crucial to get the right pressure.
 For example, a basic stovetop espresso machine cannot reach 9 bar, so experts believe it provides inferior espresso.

 Espresso, on the other hand, is a system that uses pressure.
 20-30 second extraction, what you get is a shorter drink, stronger, with more dissolved solids…

 How Much Is an Espresso Machine for Home Baristas?